deining/EmWiTutorial/README.md

 * [Localization of your application](https://deining.github.io/EmWiTutorial/EmWiTutorial/latest/LocalizingYourApplication.html)
 * Persistent data storage on the target device

+In order to preview a live demo of the sample application, navigate to the application [demo site](https://deining.github.io/EmWiTutorial/demo/).

 ## For readers of the tutorial

 The tutorial is hosted on [GitHub pages](https://deining.github.io/EmWiTutorial/), enjoy the tutorial!